atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial2.md

 ![step 08](../../screenshots/demo/tutorial2/Result1.png)

-## Define an coorinate mode region without image
+## Define a coordinate mode region without image

-### Step 1 :Create the region
+### Step 1 : Create the region

-The creation of a region in an SVG image is done from the `Coordinates space`, `region` and `Add coordinate space` menu.
+The creation of a region in an SVG image is done from the `Coordinates space`, `region`, and `Add coordinate space` menu.

 ![step 02](../../screenshots/demo/tutorial2/CoordinateMode.png)